 It is important to understand that cases that involve maritime law will be heard in a federal court.
 This is according to the United States Constitution under Article III, Section 2.
-Furthermore, filing a case could be petitioned under a state court, but it is important to recognize that federal law will still apply in these cases.
-The United States Congress enacts all maritime laws.
-The United States Congress has constitutional authority to make laws concerning maritime laws because it involves regulating commerce between states or with other foreign countries.
+The United States Congress enacts all maritime laws and has constitutional authority to make laws concerning maritime laws because it involves regulating commerce between states or with other foreign countries.

 Generally, cases involving shipping cargo will be the primary endeavor committed in oceanic waters.
-After an accident, a lawsuit can transpire over what party is responsible for the damaged or otherwise lost cargo.
-In cases that involve foreign trade but are still considered to be United States jurisdiction, United States laws will still apply.
+After an accident, a lawsuit can transpire over what party is responsible for the damaged or lost cargo.
+In cases that involve foreign trade but are still considered to be United States jurisdiction, U.S. laws will still apply.
 Under these situations, the Carriage of Goods by Sea Act will then be applicable.
 This law was enacted to limit the ship owner’s responsibility or accountability to $500 per container.
-This law was enacted to be made part of each bill of lading and will be used in cases that involve ships that departed in a proper condition.

 Personal injury claims that are under the jurisdiction of maritime law require the special attention of a qualified legal team.
 An attorney who has experience in maritime law will have the right insight needed to champion for such cases.
 For example, if you have been injured as a passenger in a cruise ship, you cannot simply file a claim for personal injury as you would if you were a passenger in a bus.
-Usually, your rights as a passenger are highlighted in the terms and conditions of the ticket purchased for the cruise.
 Those who have suffered injuries as a passenger in a cruise ship should note that the time limitations to file a claim are stricter in these cases.
 While in other personal injury cases, most claimants will have up to three years to file a claim, whereas filing for a suit here will only be available for one year.
 Further, a notice about the incident can be made only within a six-month period.

 Maritime law concerns a wide range of scenarios.
 If you have reason to believe that your claim should be filed under maritime law jurisdiction, you should consider speaking to a qualified maritime attorney.
-An attorney with the right skills can benefit your case.
 In the event that you have been injured while on a vessel, a maritime lawyer can help to ensure that your claim is processed in the correct, timely manner.